| |

 How To Make Cement Easter Eggs: See how to use plastic Easter eggs as moulds to make your own cement eggs.

-3. Un-Moulding
+4. Un-Moulding

 This was the hardest part of the job.

 A few came out easily, others were a little more tricky.
 Usually when you’re opening these eggs, you squeeze it a little to pop it open, but when it’s full of dry cement you can’t squeeze it.
 I used a knife in the crack and pried them open.
-Two of the plastic eggs broke as I was removing them.
+Two of the plastic egg moulds broke as I was removing them.
 I did get all six of mine out, and they all turned out great, it just took a little elbow grease for some. 😉

 How To Make Cement Easter Eggs: See how to use plastic Easter eggs as moulds to make your own cement eggs.